 - Decreased sex drive and painful sex

-Emotional symptoms of Mirena removal may include:
+Emotional and behavioral symptoms of Mirena removal may include:

 - Consistent sadness, hopelessness, and/or anxiety

 - Loss of interest in once enjoyable activities

 - Excessive sleeping or insomnia

 The Mirena IUD can cause other serious complications besides the aforementioned hormone imbalance.
 Upon placement, the Mirena device can cause pelvic inflammatory disease in some users.
 Mirena has caused birth injuries to babies whom women conceived and carried with a Mirena IUD still in place, posing a serious risk to the developing fetus.
 This risk is especially significant if the IUD is not removed early in the pregnancy.
 Becoming pregnant while your IUD device is still in place can also cause ectopic pregnancy, miscarriage, premature birth, and even congenital disabilities and fetal abnormalities.

 History of the Mirena IUD Lawsuit

 Over a decade ago, users of the Mirena IUD began to come forward with reports of severe side effects, claiming that Bayer neglected to disclose serious risks to patients.
 Consumers of medical products like the Mirena IUD have rights when dangerous products such as these harm them.